 Lens-based, electronic and screen-based forms

-News: Work that appears in the Exhibition may now be included in the PP, clearly labelled as resolved work.
+Work that appears in the Exhibition may be included in the PP, clearly labelled as " my own work for exhibition, title, medium, size"

-students can and should include developmental stages of work and various related experiments, including "failures", and now the IB is allowing the final stages of the work to be included in the PP screens submitted if desired.
+students can and should include developmental stages of work and various related experiments, including "failures", and are allowed to show the final stages and the completed work for work in the PP screens submitted.

-On page 47 of the Visual Arts Guide (for first examinations 2017) under Submitting assessment work, the regulation regarding “double‐dipping” between the exhibition and process portfolio component has been revised, permitting the use of images of resolved work from the exhibition in the process portfolio as long as they are identified as such with an appropriate annotation or label, i,.e Make sure the work is labelled "resolved work"!
+On page 47 of the Visual Arts Guide (for first examinations 2017) under Submitting assessment work, the regulation regarding “double‐dipping” between the exhibition and process portfolio component has been revised, permitting the use of images of resolved work from the exhibition in the process portfolio as long as they are identified as such with an appropriate annotation or label, i,.e Make sure the work is labelled like all other images!

 Students submit a given number of screens rather than pages.
-There is no set specification as to how many words etc. A balance of visual and written content is desirable.
+There is no set specification as to how many words etc. but a balance of visual and written content is desirable.
+Writing should be clearly legible with fonts not less than 12 pt.
+Organise screens in a manner that gives the examiner the clearest, most coherent narrative of the development rather than organizing them by criteria.

 SL students submit 9–18 screens